-While face to face meetings are probably still the most effective way for a lot of people to get something done, conference calls remain a necessary and important part of doing business.
-With employees and workforces continuing to spread further and further apart, conference calls are often the only way that necessary participants can all come together for a meeting.
+While face-to-face meetings are a reliable and effective way for a lot of people to get something done, conference calls remain a necessary and important part of doing business.
+With employees and workforces continuing to spread further and further apart, conference calls are often the only way that virtual teams can all come together for a meeting.

 So, how do you host an effective and productive conference call?
 In this post we’ll cover some of the most fundamental conference call tips for leading productive calls.
 Whether you’re leading your first meeting, or just want to push your business to have more effective calls, these tips will help you get the most out of every single conference call.

-Make an agenda ahead of time.
-Conference call preparation can be boiled down into two main parts.
-First, make sure you have a good agenda set ahead of the call.
+Make sure you have a good agenda set ahead of the call.
 In the agenda, lay out the objective of the call, and set a timeline for each topic that needs to be discussed.
-Furthermore, if certain participants should lead different sections of the call, it’s vital to assign each section to the corresponding employee or participant.
+Then, if certain participants should lead different sections of the call, it’s vital to assign each section to the corresponding employee or participant.
 This will ensure that as you transition from one section of the call to the next, no one will be surprised when you ask them to take over the call.

 Let Us Show You The Difference!